gaveer/Krowi_Addons/Krowi_AchievementFilter/CurseForgeDescription.md

 <p>Achievement Filter adds a tab to the Achievement Window that orders the achievements by expansion and further subdivisions.
-Over 3350 achievements are added so far.</p>
+Over 3350 achievements are added so far spread over 700+ categories and linked to 1150+ zones.</p>
 <p><strong>Categories</strong></p>
 <ul>
 <li>The <em><strong>Current Zone</strong></em> category show which achievements are related to the current zone you're in.
+(This is still being approved on.)</li>
+<li>The <em><strong>Selected Zone</strong></em> category show which achievements are related to the zone you're viewing in the World Map.
 (This is still being approved on.)</li>
 <li>Each expansion has its own category: <strong><em>Classic</em></strong>, <strong><em>The Burning Crusade</em></strong>, <strong><em>Wrath of the Lich King</em></strong>, <strong><em>Cataclysm</em></strong>, <strong><em>Mists of Pandaria</em></strong>, <strong><em>Warlords of Dreanor</em></strong>, <strong><em>Legion</em></strong>, <strong><em>Battle for Azeroth</em></strong> and <em><strong>Shadowlands</strong></em>.</li>
 <li>Each expansion is divided in Zones, Dungeons and Raids and Pet Battles where available.</li>
 <li><strong><em>Wrath of the Lich King</em></strong> has separate categories for 10 and 25 man Raids.</li>